-Having Medicare coverage for an ambulance during a time a sensitive situation is important.
+Having Medicare coverage for an ambulance in case of an emergency is important.
 Using an ambulance can potentially save your life, depending on the severity.
 Without coverage, the costs could be overwhelming.

 These services provide some immediate treatment from Emergency Medical Technicians (EMTs) while transporting a patient to a facility (hospital setting) for further treatment.

 A report from the U.S. Department of Health and Human Services states “Medicare paid approximately $5.3 billion for ambulance service claims in 2011 alone.”
 The U.S. population is constantly growing, and more people are enrolling in Medicare health coverage as they become eligible.

 In turn, more people are needing ambulance services.
 Over the years, the number of service claims will continue to increase.
 Individuals should know when the right time to use these services to avoid additional medical expenses.

 Medicare Ambulance Coverage